Choosing a Linux Distro: Which Distro?

 Ubuntu is a distro that is supported by a corporation.
 Canonical develops Ubuntu and freely distributes it to users and businesses.
 They make their money selling support to businesses that use Ubuntu on their computers and servers.
 This means that the distribution is very likely to be actively developed for many years to come.
 This also means, however, that the decisions made by the developers will have the profits of the corporation in mind and may not always be what is best for the average user.

 Ubuntu is the most popular Linux distribution which brings a few advantages.
 For one thing, online support is very easy to find since there are so many users and searching up a question you have online will probably yield some type of result.
-Another advantage to using a distro with this kind of popularity is software availablity.
+Another advantage to using a distro with this kind of popularity is software availability.
 With Ubuntu being as popular as it is, anybody making Linux compatible software will ensure that it runs well on Ubuntu.

 There is a reason so many people run Ubuntu and you won’t go wrong if you choose this distribution.